Mayor of Whanganui: History

 Wanganui's most controversial mayor, by far, was well regarded lawyer Charles MacKay who was found guilty of the attempted murder of poet D'Arcy Cresswell – a charge stemming from an attempt to allegedly blackmail Mayor MacKay for homosexual advances.
 MacKay was arrested, pleaded guilty and imprisoned.
 He was released from prison in 1927, travelled to England and became a journalist.
 He was killed in 1929 during riots in Munich, Germany whilst reporting the civil unrest.

 Edward Alan Millward OBE was mayor from 1953 to 1962.
 He retired in 1962.
 He was succeeded by Reg Andrews OBE of the Labour Party; Andrews retired in 1974.
 Ron Russell QSO succeeded him and retired in 1983.

 The 1983 mayoralty was won by Doug Turney, with Chas Poynter coming second.
 Poynter was made deputy mayor in 1983 as a consequence.
 Poynter had served on the Wanganui council from 1977.
 In 1986, Poynter challenged Turney and was successful, winning with a majority of 1529 votes.
 In 1989, Poynter increased his majority, defeating challenger John Blaikie by almost 6,000 votes.
-This was the first election under the new local government boundaries with Wanganui City incorporating Wanganui County and some of Waitotara County.
+This was the first election under the new local government boundaries, with Wanganui City incorporating Wanganui County and some of Waitotara County.
 Blaikie was the chairman of the Wanganui County Council prior to the reorganisation.
 The new territorial authority was named Wanganui District Council.

 In 1992, Poynter was challenged by Wanganui greengrocer Randhir Dahya, a popular Indian businessman.
 His majority was cut to just 939 votes.
 Dahya challenged him twice more, in 1995 and 1998, but Poynter easily resisted these challenges, assisted by his handling of the Moutoa Gardens occupation of 1995 and the unfortunate death of his wife, Joy, four months prior to the 1998 election.
-By 2001, the writing was on the wall and he regained the mayoralty with just 27% of the vote, warding off four councillor challengers.
+In 2001 Poynter regained the mayoralty with just 27% of the vote, warding off four councillor challengers.
 In 2004, he stood again and was defeated, polling third behind media personality Michael Laws and businessman John Martin with just 20% of the vote.

 Laws did not stand again in the 2010 local elections, and Annette Main was elected, to take office in October 2010.
 Main narrowly defeated Dot McKinnon, who had been deputy-mayor under Laws.
-Main is the 27th mayor of Wanganui and the first woman to hold the office.
+Main was the first woman to hold the office.

-List of mayors of W(h)anganui
+List of mayors

 The following list shows the 29 mayors of Wanganui: